Temple University switchboard: 215-204-7000

 At the time of choosing a field of concentration, the student should consult the Chair of the Honors Program in the selected department regarding eligibility and the special courses in which to enroll.

 In some departments, it is possible for talented students to complete both a bachelor's and a master's degree in five years.
-Departments offering this opportunity are Chemistry, Mathematics, Physics, Political Science, and Religion.
-There is also a five-year program for students taking any CAS major together with a minor in Education that is capped with a master's degree in Education including Teacher Certification.
+Departments offering this opportunity are Chemistry, Mathematics, Physics, and Political Science.

 Return to the top of the page.